Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ## About the determiners

+As a grammatical function, there are determiners, which are words that simply modify a word.
+There are two types of determiners: noun determiners, which limit nouns, and verb determiners, which limit verbs.

+### DeterminerN

 The SFGPL has a [noun determiner](#12-determinern).
 This is a special word that originally modifies a noun.
 However, they can also be used as nouns in the same sense as the determiners themselves.